 As advertising professionals it is our responsibility to give our customers the best possible advertising programs.

+It's a tough job but somebody has to do it

 Whether they want it or not!

 Well designed ads produce the best possible return on the customer's investment and builds long term profitable relationships with them.
 That's worth fighting for!